North Nazimabad

 North Nazimabad (نارتھ ناظم آباد) is a suburb of Karachi, Pakistan.
 North Nazimabad was developed in the late 1950s as a residential area for the employees of the federal government of Pakistan, and was named after Khawaja Nazimuddin who was the second Governor-General of Pakistan and later the second Prime Minister of Pakistan.

 Demography

-There are total 920,476 people in North Nazimabad sub-division of which 663,698 spoke Urdu, 73,595 Pashto, 65,767 Saraiki, 52,139 Punjabi, 16,785 Sindhi, 11,155 Balochi, 9,851 Hindko & 27,486 others.
+There are in total 920,476 people in North Nazimabad sub-division of which 663,698 spoke Urdu, 73,595 Pashto, 65,767 Saraiki, 52,139 Punjabi, 16,785 Sindhi, 11,155 Balochi, 9,851 Hindko and 27,486 others.

 History

 Before the independence of Pakistan, the area of the present day North Nazimabad was semi-arid land with small Sindhi and Kalmati Baloch villages nearly 15 km from downtown Karachi.
 The Government of Pakistan bought the land in 1950 from the local landlord and tribal leader Masti Brohi Khan in order to resettle the Muslim immigrants from India that were living in tent cities in central Karachi.
 This suburb developed as KDA Scheme no. 2 was named after Khawaja Nazimuddin who was the second Governor-General of Pakistan and later the second Prime Minister of Pakistan as well.
 In late 1958, the northern area of Nazimabad, was to be developed as KDA Scheme 2 a.k.a.
 Timuria by Karachi Improvement Trust (KIT).
 North Nazimabad was originally established in 1958, with Karachi Improvement Trust (KIT) starting that housing scheme.
 The land was purchased by Pakistan Public Works Department from Sardar Masti Brohi Khan.
 The name North Nazimabad became popular and was later adopted instead of Timuria.
 Taimooria or Timuria was named after Amir Timur the progenitor of Mughal Empire of South Asia.
 North Nazimabad was developed as a residential area for federal government employees.